Medical and Recreational Marijuana Business Insurance

 - Our mission: treat the marijuana industry with respect and legitimacy.

-- We have no conflicts of interest, affiliations, or ownership positions in other marijuana companies.
+- We operate without conflicts of interest, affiliations, or ownership positions in other marijuana companies.

-- We provide clients with proper insurance coverages.
+- We help provide clients with proper insurance coverages.
 We believe in clients managing their risk exposures.

 - We’re not insuring ancillary companies at this time.
 We think you’re great, but the insurance industry is still trying to figure out this segment.